19hours/sg-statutes/Accountants Act - AA2004.md

 #### Short title

 1\.
 This Act may be cited as the Accountants Act.

 #### Interpretation

-2\.

-—(1)  In this Act, unless the context otherwise requires —

-“accounting corporation” means a company approved as an accounting corporation under section 17;
+2\.—(1)  In this Act, unless the context otherwise requires —“accounting corporation” means a company approved as an accounting corporation under section 17;

 “accounting firm” means a firm approved as an accounting firm under section 18;